 As the economic outlook brightens, Latin American countries have broadened their infrastructure goals beyond the basics – electricity, water, roads – to a wider array of needs.
 These include clean and renewable energy, rail transport, both urban and intercity, and upgrading regional and hub airports.
 These broadened infrastructure priorities reflect countries’ national aspirations.
 Key issues and concerns go beyond simply connecting two points with a road, railway or pipeline and must serve overall essential national goals.
 In comparison with last year’s edition, the chapters in this book reflect the improved economic outlook for most countries, and build on reforms already highlighted in previous work.

 Meet growing energy and electricity demand

-A number of the chapters look at the key concerns for Latin American infrastructure planners, investors and regulators.
-It is generally agreed that major energy infrastructure projects must:
+Many of the chapters address the key issues for the ‘refresh’ that is needed in the region’s power sectors.
+Latin American infrastructure planners, investors, and regulators now understand that their energy infrastructure projects must:

 - meet growing demand;